Petra Klímová

-Petra Vinšová (born 15 November 1991 in Prague) is a Czech curler.
+Petra Klímová (née Vinšová; born 15 November 1991 in Prague) is a Czech curler.

 At the national level, she is a three-time Czech mixed champion (2015, 2018, 2019).

 Personal life

-As of 2020, she is a PhD candidate in polar science.
+In March of 2026, she was awarded her PhD from Charles University after successfully defending her thesis on Ecological Processes Associated with the Glacial-Proglacial Ecosystem Transition.

 At the 2023 she got married with fellow curler Lukáš Klíma and changed surname to "Klímová".